siddharthsinghchaudhari/Linux/README.md

 # Change permissions of file1 to rwxr-xr-x
 chmod 755 file1

-# Change owner of file1 to user john
+# Change owner of file1 to user Govind
-chown john file1
+chown Govind file1

-# Change owner and group of file1 to john and developers
+# Change owner and group of file1 to Givind and developers
-chown john:developers file1
+chown Govind:developers file1
 ```
 ## Conclusion
 This document lists some important commands used in Linux to manage file permissions and ownership.
 These commands are essential for maintaining security and proper access control in a Linux system.
 By setting the correct permissions and ownership, you can ensure that only authorized users can read, write, or execute specific files.